Neo1277/blogDjangoAndReact/README.md

 ## Installation ##
 *   First create a MySQL database named "posts"
+*   To connect the Django application with the MySQL database, go to the settings.py file, which is located in the directory backend_django/backend_django and in DATABASES dictionary, configurate the cretentials, host and so on.
 *   Create a virtual enviroment for the django dependencies [Link official documentation](https://docs.djangoproject.com/en/3.1/intro/contributing/#getting-a-copy-of-django-s-development-version "djangoenviroment")
 *   Activate the enviroment and go to the backend_django folder and install the Django dependencies with the following command using the requirements.txt file which has the dependencies
 	* ### `pip install -r requirements.txt`